 A lack of application integration is one of the biggest IT frustrations for workers, so ensure that any software or platform you roll out can be accessed easily when and where your employees need it.

-Don’t forget the virtual watercooler
+Don’t forget the digital watercooler

 Feeling isolated is a major challenge for remote workers.
 In fact, a Buffer survey of remote workers found that loneliness was their biggest challenge.
 Provide outlets for your team members to connect on a personal level and build strong relationships.